Mornor/ml-auto-subtitles/notes.md

 [Problem]
 - Not possible to extract sound w/ lambda because Numpy cannot be added to a Python package.
 - ECS Cluster, and how I implemented it.
+- A Lambda is used to trigger the ECS task.
+The ECS task was supposed to get the message from the SQS, but thgat does not work because the message is "in-flight" (being processed by the lambda).
+Solution is to send env variable read by the lambda from the SQS to the ECS.